 Many would argue against it.

-Infact, I’ve seen this discussion covered a lot over the years in numerous SEO groups and forums, and it usually always ends in a shit fight.
+Infact, I’ve seen this discussion covered a lot over the years in numerous SEO groups and forums, and it usually always ends in a pub brawl.

 Comments such as –